JohnAD/mongopool/docs/mongopool-ref.rst

         proc changeDatabase*(db: var MongoConnection, database: string) =

-    *source line: 567*
+    *source line: `626 <src/mongopool.nim#L626>`__*

     Change the current connection to use a different database than the one specified in the connection URL.
-This is rarely an approved behaviour of a non-admin account.
+This is rarely approved behaviour for non-admin accounts.
-    Once changed, all future queries on this connection will be in reference to this database.
+    Once changed, all future queries on this connection will be in reference to this database (until the thread closes).

-    See 'getDatabase' to get the current database name
+    See ``getDatabase`` to get the current database name

+.. _connectMongoPool.p:
 connectMongoPool
 ---------------------------------------------------------